bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Lock

-Format: `RSTLCK` file-name
+Format: `RSTLCK` fspec

-Defaults: TEMP
+Defaults: temp

-Prerequisites: Spectrometer configured for RNMR lock control
+Prerequisites: RNMR lock control; RNMRA only

+Description:
+`RSTLCK` restores lock values from a file fspec written using `SAVLCK`.
+If no fspec is provided RNMR will prompt for it with temp as a default.

 Description:
 Restores lock values from a file.